lowrainxx/My-Pokedex/README.md

 This is a Pokedex app made by Lorane Fausto in completion of a technical assessment.

 All credits go to ©Pokémon. ©Nintendo/Creatures Inc./GAME FREAK inc.

-To visit: (github site here)

 For the API documentation:
 https://pokeapi.co/docs/v2